hootsuite/grid/README.md

 **Demo: http://ubervu.github.io/grid/**

-**Disclaimer: The current implementation is for a horizontal grid.
-This means that the number of rows is configurable, whereas columns extend dynamically, based on the number, size and position of items placed inside the grid.** While this is by design, most, if not all, logic was built around the idea that at any point the other axis could be supported with minor/moderate code changes, making both orientations available through the use of an single option.

 The GridList library is split into two roles:

-1. An agnostic [**GridList class**](#gridlist-class) that manages the two-dimensional positions from a list of items within a virtual matrix
+1. An agnostic [**GridList class**](#gridlist-class) that manages the two-dimensional positions from a list of items within a virtual matrix.
-2. A [**jQuery plugin**](#fngridlist) built on top of the GridList class that translates the generic items positions into responsive DOM elements with drag and drop capabilities
+2. A [**jQuery plugin**](#fngridlist) built on top of the GridList class that translates the generic items positions into responsive DOM elements with drag and drop capabilities.

 ## GridList class